 - details of any transaction that the strata manager enters into on behalf of the strata company

-Enforcement of the statutory duties: contract termination and damages claim
+Contract termination and damages claim

-- the strata manager breached the statutory duties
+- the strata manager breached the statutory duties or the contract and

 - that the breach caused the strata company to suffer a financial loss.